Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Performance Results

-\textbf{Parallel Speedup.} In Figure~\ref{fig:speedup-social} we show the speedup as we add processes to our pmc method for three social networks.
-In Figure~\ref{fig:speedup-dimacs} we show speedup results of pmc for 7 of the DIMACS networks.
+\textbf{Parallel Speedup.} In Figure~\ref{fig:speedup-social} we show the speedup obtained as we add processes to our pmc method for three social networks.
+In Figure~\ref{fig:speedup-dimacs} we show speedup results of pmc for seven of the DIMACS graphs.
 The runtime for both includes all the serialized preprocessing work, such as computing the core numbers initially.
 The figures illustrate two different behaviors.
 For social networks, we only get mild speedups on 16-cores for the largest problem (soc-orkut).
-For the DIMACS graphs, we observe roughly linear and, occasionally, super-linear performance increases as we increase the number of processes.
-These results indicate our parallelization works well and helps reduce the runtime for difficult problems.
+For the DIMACS graphs, we observe roughly linear and, sometimes, super-linear performance as we increase the number of processes.
+The superlinear performance is due to quicker returns from unfruitful branches as a result of the parallel exploration.
+These results indicate that our parallelization scales well and helps reduce the runtime for difficult problems.

-\textbf{Performance Profile Plots.} For the two remaining questions, we use a performance profile plot to compare algorithms~\cite{dolan2002-performance-profiles}.
-These plots compare the performance of multiple algorithm on a range of problems.
+\textbf{Performance Profile Plots.} To address the two remaining questions b) and c), we use performance profile plots to compare algorithms~\cite{dolan2002-performance-profiles}.
+Performance profile plots compare the performance of multiple algorithms on a range of problems.
 They are similar to ROC curves in that the best results are curves that lie towards the upper left.
-Suppose we have $N$ total problem and that an algorithm solves $M$ of them within 4 times the speed of the best solver for each problem.
+Suppose we have $N$ problems in total and that an algorithm solves $M$ of them within 4 times the speed of the best solver for each problem.
 Then we would have a point $(\tau,p) = (\log_2 4, M/N)$.
 Note that the horizontal axes reflects a speed difference factor of $2^\tau$.
 The fraction of problems that an algorithm cannot solve is given by the right-most point on the curve.
-In Figure~\ref{fig:pp-social}, for instance, the Bron-Kerbosch (BK) algorithm only solves around 80\% of the problems in the test set.
+In Figure~\ref{fig:pp-social}, for instance, the method labeled BK only solves around 80\% of the problems in the test set.

+\textbf{Figure~\ref{fig:pp-social}, social and information networks.} We consider several variants of pmc in order to understand the effects of the various components on the method's performance.
+The variants considered are: a serial version with neighborhood cores exploited (pmc), the same version but without exploiting neighborhood cores (pmc no neigh cores), and a version that uses only the k-core pruning steps and searches vertices in their native order, the order in which they were read from disk, rather than degeneracy order (pmc-native).

+We compare these three variants of pmc with three state of the art maximum clique finders.
+These include the recent method FMC (for fast maximum clique) from \cite{patt2012cliques}, the method MaxCliqueDyn~\cite{konc2007improved} which dynamically adapts a greedy color sort, and a recent implementation of the Bron-Kerbosch (BK) algorithm in the \texttt{igraph} package~\cite{igraph}.